Skip to content

 Of Fasting, Feasting and Memories

-Posted on 26th October 201627th March 2021 by Mayuri
+Posted on 26 October 20162 April 2025 by Mayuri Sharrma

 Fasting-feasting-memories-sirimiri

 Maa is what we called my Maternal Grandmother (Naani).
-My cousins who were spending their summer holidays with us, girls younger and older than me give or take a few years, readily agreed.
+My cousins, girls younger and older than me, give or take a few years, who were spending their summer holidays with us, readily agreed.
 Maa asked me why I wouldn’t fast.

-While the dough rested, Oil was heated in a pan and Cumin seeds were sent in to pop.
-The chopped Cauliflower and Potatoes were added to it along with Turmeric, Red chilly Powder and Salt, to season and left to cook.
-As the Subzi cooked, Maa asked us to hand over the ingredients for her simple, and insanely delicious Tur Dal (The taste of which I try to replicate, but fail miserably at)
+While the dough rested, Oil was heated in a pan, and Cumin seeds were sent in to pop.
+The chopped Cauliflower and Potatoes were added to it along with Turmeric, Red chilly Powder, and Salt to season and left to cook.
+As the subzi cooked, Maa asked us to hand over the ingredients for her simple and insanely delicious Tur Dal (The taste of which I try to replicate but fail miserably at)

-It’s been more than 15 years since Maa passed away, but every now and then a memory of the time spent with her wraps itself around me and comforts me, like a warm blanket on a cold winter’s day.
+It’s been more than 15 years since Maa passed away, but now and then a memory of the time spent with her wraps itself around me and comforts me, like a warm blanket on a cold winter’s day.

 This post was featured on BlogAddas Tuesday Tangy Picks on 1st November 2016